AndreasPott/ytk/readme.md

 # About
 YTK is a collection of functions and widgets for the php web framework Yii (version 1.11).
-The toolkit is designed to tbe used along with the bootstrap extension of Yii.
+The toolkit is designed to tbe used along with the bootstrap extension for Yii.

 # Install
 Copy this project to the extensions folder of the yii projects under `protected\extensions\ytk`